Privacy & Cookies Policy

-If you contact us by email, by filling-out an online form, or by sending a message via the mail, we may keep a record of your contact information and correspondence, and may use your email address, and any information that you provide to us in your message, to respond to you.
-In addition, we may use the personal information described above to send you information regarding our service.
+If you contact us by email, by filling-out an online form, or by sending a message via the mail, you acknowledge and agree that we may maintain your email or regular mail for up to ten years unless you ask to be removed from our records.
+(We may keep a record of your contact information and correspondence, and may use your email address, and any information that you provide to us in your message, to respond to you.
+In addition, we may use the personal information described above to send you information regarding our service.)
 If you decide at any time that you no longer wish to receive such information or communications from us, email us at email@example.com and ask to be removed from our list.

 No information is collected from or about children under the age of sixteen.
 We never knowingly collect any personal information from or about children under the age of sixteen.
 If we obtain knowledge that our site collected personal information about a child under the age of sixteen, that information will be immediately removed from any access.
 Because Doug Britton Books does not collect such information, we have no such information to disclose to third parties

 Examples of times we ask for personally identifiable information